 Though we didn't know in advance what the flavors would be, or how many sweet versus savory it worked out perfectly in that there were two savory pies and two sweet pies!

-From Bryan: a savory pie made in the French-Canadian tradition with pork, potatoes and vegetables enclosed in a flaky crust.
+Savory Tourtière from Bryan: made in the French-Canadian tradition with pork, potatoes, and vegetables enclosed in a flaky crust.
 Slices are served with Dijon mustard and sweet gherkins.

 Spaghetti Pie from Kari: another savory pie where angel hair pasta comprises the crust and is filled with marinara sauce and gooey, melted cheese.

 Baileys Sweet Irish Cream Pie from me: a crust made from vanilla wafer cookies with a sweet, creamy filling of Bailey's Irish Cream, marshmallow, and whipped cream.
 A layer of Irish cream-soaked Cocoa Puffs cereal is hidden inside the cream.

 Marbled Pumpkin Tart from Lisa: this torte has a beautiful shortbread crust and is filled with sweet and smooth pumpkin cheesecake filling.

 Philadelphia Style Vanilla Ice Cream: creamy and very vanilla, this ice cream made from David Lebovitz's recipe was a perfect companion to our sweet pies.

 Some pies sliced well enough to give everyone their own portion to judge, but others were cut into large slices to be shared between couples—or to be devoured by half of the couple before the other could get their fork in!
 And the little kids got to taste it all too, though they were far less interested in voting for a winner.

 My husband came up with five categories for the pie voting and judging.
 These categories were originally created in anticipation of dozens of pie entries but they still fit the entries we had: